HL7/davinci-dtr/input/pagecontent/formal_specification.md

 The system can decide how long to wait before deleting an old session.

 ##### SMART App Launch Framework IG
-Using the SMART App Launch Framework IG, the DTR process should request [scopes for requesting identity data](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context/index.html#scopes-for-requesting-identity-data), namely `openid` and `fhirUser`.
+Using the SMART App Launch Framework IG, the DTR process should request [scopes for requesting identity data](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#scopes-for-requesting-identity-data), namely `openid` and `fhirUser`.
 The DTR process can then retrieve the FHIR resource representing the current person and extract whatever identifiers it deems necessary for the persistance of application state.

 The EHR's authorization server MUST support the `openid` and `fhirUser` scopes, due to the importance of the `fhirUser` element in the QuestionnaireResponse resource.

 #### Resuming Work in Progress
 In order to resume a work in progress that has been persisted, there are three basic requirements:
 - The user must be from the same organization
-- The user must have authority to access the patient (i.e. launch from patient context)
+- The user must have authority to access the patient (i.e., launch from patient context)
 - The user must have authority to use DTR

 ##### Visibility of Usage Sessions to Other Users